 Daily Devotionals

-Daily excerpt from 'A Year with C. S. Lewis' and 'Wisdom from the Proverbs' for the 11th of October
+Daily excerpt from 'A Year with C. S. Lewis' and 'Wisdom from the Proverbs' for the 6th of July

 Compiled in A Year with C.S.
 Lewis